Binghamton Is Stepping out to Cure Scleroderma

-According to International Scleroderma Network, the term rheumatic disease "refers to a group of conditions characterized by inflammation and/or pain in the muscles, joints, or fibrous tissue.
+Maybe you've never heard of scleroderma.
+Scleroderma is a rare, chronic rheumatic disease that affects about 300,000 Americans, generally, women who are between 30 and 50-years-old and according to the International Scleroderma Network, the term rheumatic disease "refers to a group of conditions characterized by inflammation and/or pain in the muscles, joints, or fibrous tissue.
 A connective tissue disease is one that affects tissues such as skin, tendons, and cartilage."

-The Binghamton Stepping Out to Cure Scleroderma will hold a walk to raise money and awareness for research and support on Sunday, June 4th at Otsiningo Park.
-Registration will begin at 9am and the walk will step off off at 10am.
+If you like to run, walk, or just want to show love to those in our community who are living with scleroderma, the Binghamton Stepping Out to Cure Scleroderma will hold a walk to raise money and awareness for research and support on Sunday, June 2nd at Otsiningo Park.
+Registration will begin at 9 a.m. and the walk will step off at 10 a.m.

 If you'd like to learn more about scleroderma and how you can help by putting together a team, check this out.